NON-RESISTANCE

 THE CASE FOR NON-RETALIATION

 Christ's teaching in Matthew and Luke instruct us not to retaliate when insulted or abused by others (Mat 5:39, Lk 6:29).
-A slap on the face is both insulting and injurious, yet we are urged to endure it without striking back.
+A slap on the face is both insulting and injurious, yet we are commanded to endure it without striking back.
 But Christ's instructions don't stop there.
 We are further commanded not to seek redress when encountering other forms of injustice, such as wrongful lawsuits and robbery, so that our unexpected kindness might spark remorse in those who wrong us (Lk 6:29).
 Notice that this radical call to grace is further reinforced elsewhere in the Scriptures:

 If thine enemy be hungry, give him bread to eat; and if he be thirsty, give him water to drink: For thou shalt heap coals of fire upon his head, and the LORD shall reward thee (Pro 25:21-22).